skybaseinnovations/skypay-sdk/README.md

 - **onFailure**: On On failed transactions, you can use the onFailure callback.
 The function is responsible for handeling fail cases.

-- **onCancellation**: When user decides to cancel the payment the onCacellation function will be invoked.
+- **onCancel**: When user decides to cancel the payment the onCancel function will be invoked.

 That's it!
 You've successfully integrated Skybase Payments into your platform.
 If you have any questions or need further clarification, feel free to reach out to our support team.